-Name of related parties Relationship Nature of transactions 2023 RMB'000 2022 RMB'000 Tiancheng International Auctioneer Limited ("Tiancheng International") ("天成國際拍賣有限公司") Note (i) Interest expense on lease liabilities 3 155 Wuxi Suntech Note (ii) Sales of power generation 2,825 1,874 Wuxi Suntech Note (ii) Cost of sales 102 Wuxi University Science Park International Incubator Co., Ltd ("Wuxi Incubator") ("無錫大學科技園 國際孵化器有限公司") Note (ii) Utility 659 432 Asia Pacific Resources Note (iii) Interest expense 49,967 47,916 Peace Link Note (iv) Interest expense 63,726 69,835
+Name of related parties Relationship Nature of transactions 2024 RMB'000 2023 RMB'000 Tiancheng International Auctioneer Limited ("Tiancheng International") ("天成國際拍賣有限公司") Note (i) Interest expense on lease liabilities - 3 Wuxi Suntech Note (ii) Sales of power generation 1,179 2,825 Wuxi University Science Park International Incubator Co., Ltd ("Wuxi Incubator") ("無錫大學科技園 國際孵化器有限公司") Note (ii) Utility expense - 659 Asia Pacific Resources Note (iii) Interest expense 50,988 49,967 Peace Link Note (iv) Interest expense 45,151 63,726

-- Management of the Company considers Tiancheng International is a related party as it is 100% owned by Ms. Zheng Yan, the spouse of Mr. Lu Bin (an executive Director) and a family member of Mr. Cheng (a substantial shareholder of the Company). - (ii) Management of the Company considers Wuxi Suntech and Wuxi Incubator are related parties of the Group as they are currently held by Asia Pacific Resources, an entity wholly-owned and controlled by Mr. Cheng, a substantial shareholder of the Company. - (iii) Management of the Company considers Asia Pacific Resources is a related party as it is 100% owned and controlled by Mr. Cheng, a substantial shareholder of the Company. - (iv) Peace Link is beneficially owned by Mr. Cheng, a substantial shareholder of the Company.
+- Management of the Company considers Tiancheng International is a related party as it is 100% owned by Ms. Zheng Yan, the spouse (i) of Mr. Lu Bin (an executive Director) and a family member of Mr. Cheng (a substantial shareholder of the Company). - Management of the Company considers Wuxi Suntech and Wuxi Incubator are related parties of the Group as they are currently held (ii) by Asia Pacific Resources, an entity wholly-owned and controlled by Mr. Cheng, a substantial shareholder of the Company. - (iii) Management of the Company considers Asia Pacific Resources is a related party as it is 100% owned and controlled by Mr. Cheng, a substantial shareholder of the Company. - Peace Link is beneficially owned by Mr. Cheng, a substantial shareholder of the Company. (iv)